-A picture frame is a decorative surround edge, usually made of wood that is used to enhance and protect an artwork.
-Together with the mount and glass they are there to protect exhibited artworks from environmental damage.
-Examples of environmental damage are acid, damp and light.
-Artworks that are stored under normal humidity conditions away from light and separated by acid free paper will retain their original condition for longer.
+A picture frame is a decorative surround edge, usually made of wood that is used to present and protect artworks.
+Together with the mount and glass, it protects artworks from environmental damage.
+Examples of environmental damage are acid, damp, and light.
+Artworks stored under normal humidity conditions, away from light, and separated by acid-free paper will retain their pristine condition for longer.

 Acid is a byproduct of the breakdown of lignin.
 Lignin is present as a binder in all wood.
-All mount card that are made from wood will potentially have a Lignin content.
-Today most mount cards have been chemically treated to remove the lignin and are pH neutral.
-Manufactures guarantee that the core of white core card will stay white for 25 years.
-Studies have suggested that today’s PH neutral materials that all good framers use will last up to 100 years without perceivable acid damage.
+All mount card made from wood potentially contains residual quantities of Lignin.
+Today, most mount cards have been chemically treated to remove the lignin and are pH neutral.
+Manufactures guarantee that the core of white-core card will keep its whiteness for 25 years.
+Studies have suggested that today’s PH neutral mounts should last for up to 100 years without perceivable acid damage.

-Museum grade mountcard made from cotton fibre is truly acid free, more expensive but will last much longer.
+Museum-grade mount card made of cotton fibre is truly acid-free, it is more expensive but will last much longer.